andreasterrius/andreasterrius.github.io/_posts/2025-02-10-sdf-shadow-guide.md

   - Shapes such as small foliage leaves might be quite tricky to represent with MDFs.
   - Needs extra work to handle alpha/transparency layers.

-I haven't compared the performance and behavior of this technique with **standard/cascaded shadow mapping**.
+I haven't compared the performance and behavior of this technique with [https://en.wikipedia.org/wiki/Shadow_mapping](**standard/cascaded shadow mapping**).
 Hopefully, I will discover them along the way by developing my game/engine!

 ## Following along
 If you want to follow along, this guide is aimed towards more of an intermediate user.
 You need to be familiar with the following: